pangwu86/QtQuickHelper/README.md

 ## How to use it

-first import "plugin" directory to your project, and then use it.
+first import "plugins" directory to your project, and then use it.

-see "example.qml" to get more usage details.
+see "qml/example.qml" to get more usage details.

 ## Show u a demo